nmlau/octopress/source/_posts/2015-12-01-raspberry-pi-alarm.markdown

 ### Brickwalls

 Here are some problems that took longer to solve than they should have.
 In other words, things I learned:

--Setup was actually the longest part, I had to follow a lot of tutorials that didn't work without going in and understanding the commands better
+* Setup was actually the longest part, I had to follow a lot of tutorials that didn't work without going in and understanding the commands better
--Changes in Google Calendar API also slowed me down more than they should have.
+* Changes in Google Calendar API also slowed me down more than they should have.
 I accidentally setup the deprecated API at first... wish they had thrown a note on the article that it had been deprcated two years ago!
--Just learning python so had some trouble here, easily fixed though.
+* Just learning python so had some trouble here, easily fixed though.
 Just read some guides, learned syntax better, got the normal tools like pdb for debugger
--Learned how to use a GPIO, got my EE friends to show me how to use a breadboard, ribbon cable, wiring, etc. Closest I had gotten to this stuff before was an FPGA in my embedded systems course or using VHDL to design a CPU although no actual hardware was involved in that.
+* Learned how to use a GPIO, got my EE friends to show me how to use a breadboard, ribbon cable, wiring, etc. Closest I had gotten to this stuff before was an FPGA in my embedded systems course or using VHDL to design a CPU although no actual hardware was involved in that.
--Time was a huge hassle, I learned a lot about how the time modules worked together, and about formatting.
+* Time was a huge hassle, I learned a lot about how the time modules worked together, and about formatting.
 I'll probably swap that all out at some point and just use the arrow module